Child Support under the New York Child Support Standards Act (CSSA).

 Child support is not deductible by the non custodial parent and are not counted as income to the custodial parent.
 See IRS Publication 504 for more information.

-The article "New York Child Support: How to Calculate Basic Child Support and add-ons" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "New York Child Support: How to Calculate Basic Child Support and add-ons" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.